 How to add custom fonts to your WordPress website

-If there’s one thing us graphic designers love more than a delicious colour palette it’s a gorgeous font, right?
+If there’s one thing us designers love more than a delicious colour palette it’s a gorgeous font, right?

 My favourites are handwritten script fonts like this one I purchased from Creative Market 👇